nominetresearch/microbit-networking-book-python/twowayunicast/twowayunicast.md

 	message to go from a sender to a receiver and back again.

-In other words, the sender measures the difference in time when it sent the *Ping* and when it received the *Pong*.
+In other words, the sender measures the difference in time when it sent the *Ping*, and when it received the *Pong*.

 RTT = Time\_receive\_pong - Time\_send\_ping

-The figure below shows the relationship between, *Ping*, *Pong*, and round-trip-time.
+The figure below shows the relationship between *Ping*, *Pong*, and round-trip-time.

 ![Round-trip-time.
 Micro:bit 1 sends a *Ping* message to Micro:bit 2 at *Time\_send*.
 The Micro:bit 2 responds with a *Pong* message.
 Micro:bit 1 receives the *Pong* message at *Time\_receive*.
 The difference between these two times, *Time\_receive* and *Time\_send* is the round-trip-time.](Ping-rtt.png)